-Candidates to be nominated as directors are those experienced, high calibre individuals.
-During the year, appointment of Mr Leslie Chang as new director is put to the full Board for approval.
-Thereafter, Mr Leslie Chang as the new director is subject to election by shareholders at the first annual general meeting after his appointment.
+Candidates to be nominated as directors are experienced, high calibre individuals.
+During the year, appointment of Mr Chau Chi Yin, Mr Milton Law Ming To and Mr Wang Ande as new directors was put to the full Board for approval.
+They were re-elected by shareholders at the first annual general meeting after their appointment.
+Mr Chang Zhenming is a director appointed by the Board on 21st August 2006 and will be subject to re-election at the forthcoming annual general meeting.